vacu9708/WHO-AM-I/Diary at work/2024.1/readme.md

 >I learned how important it is to explain based on visualization.

 # What I felt this month
-- Visualization is everything when explaining something
+- **Visualization** is everything when explaining something.
-- Software engineering like test code, Software Requirements Specifications is important when dealing with real work.
+- **Software engineering** like test code, Software Requirements Specifications is important when dealing with real work.
+- **Data** is compelling evidence when convincing someone.